progress bar

 Original customer change flight flow

-Customers were confused on the pricing and which fare / cabin type they would get.
+Customers were confused on the pricing and which fare / cabin type they had selected.

 Original customer change flight flow